kauralasoo/txrevise/README.md

 _txrevise_ R package provides utilites to pre-process Ensembl transcript annotations to quantify differences in transcript strucuture (alternative promoters, alternative splicing, alternative poly-adenylation) either between experimental conditions or genotypes (e.g. for transcript usage quntitative trait loci (tuQTL) mapping).

 ## Constructing transcription events
 This section contains step-by-step instruction for how to construct transcriptional events based from Ensembl transcrtipt annotations.
-We have also written a [Snakefile](https://github.com/kauralasoo/txrevise/blob/master/scripts/Snakefile) for [snakemake](http://snakemake.readthedocs.io/en/stable/) that automates all of the steps and can be easily parallelised
+We have also written a [Snakefile](https://github.com/kauralasoo/txrevise/blob/master/scripts/Snakefile) for [snakemake](http://snakemake.readthedocs.io/en/stable/) that automates all of the steps and can be easily parallelised on multiple cores or on a compute cluster.

 ### Dependencies
 Make sure that you have R 3.5 installed together with the following packages: